aaronland/go-smithsonian-openaccess/README.md

   -workers int
     	The maximum number of concurrent workers.
 This is used to prevent filehandle exhaustion. (default 10)
 ```

-A command-line tool for parsing and emitting individual records from a directory containing compressed and line-delimited Smithsonian OpenAccess JSON files.

 For example: